ggeorg/freddo-telephony/README.md

 Demo: http://dev.arkasoft.com:8040/web-presence/demos/telephony/

-_Note: for the demo, you have to have Freddo Telephony installed on your Android phone, your mobile phone connected to WIFI, and Web Presence enabled._
+_Note: for the demo, you have to have Freddo Telephony installed on your Android phone, your Android phone connected to WIFI, and Web Presence enabled._

 See WIKI about how to do it in your own Web Apps: https://github.com/chillblox/freddo-telephony/wiki